Ion Mihai Pacepa: Disinformation

 In 2013, Pacepa published Disinformation: Former Spy Chief Reveals Secret Strategies for Undermining Freedom, Attacking Religion, and Promoting Terrorism co-authored with law professor Ronald J. Rychlak, who studies the history of religion, and which would become his most recognizable work.

 Iraq and WMD

 Pacepa supported the 2003 invasion of Iraq.
 In opposition, large anti-war demonstrations were held in cities across the world.
 Pacepa contends that these protests were contrived and anti-American, which Russia assisted.
 Pacepa wrote during October 2003 that it was "perfectly obvious to me" that the Russian GRU agency helped Saddam Hussein to destroy, hide, or transfer his chemical weapons prior to the American invasion of Iraq during 2003.
 He claimed that an operation for the removal of chemical weapons ("Operation Sarindar") had been prepared by the Soviet Union for Libya and that such a plan was being implemented in Iraq.

+In popular culture

+In May 2023 HBO launched a TV series titled Spy/Master inspired by the story of Pacepa's defection in the late 1970s.
+The events are heavily dramatized and many character names have been changed, including Pacepa, who is represented by a character named Victor Godeanu.
+The series has a multi-national cast, with dialogue recorded in Romanian as well as English, German, Russian, and Egyptian Arabic, with subtitles.
+There is also a version completely overdubbed in English.